LouitLA/GameMaker-Localization-Tutorial-by-Blobfish-improved/README.md

 #Changed the names & added comments for better readability

 #Improved the argument substitution feature
-  - instead of using a {a} to replace one value you can now replace with mutiple values!
+  - instead of using a {a} text to replace one value you can now replace with mutiple values!
 Just use {argument number}. example "Increases health by {1} and shield by {2}" -> LocalizedText("generic_upgrade_description", 3, 5);